 Plant a tree:

 Each spring as it flourishes your memory of him continues to flourish, as no pet could ever be replaced.
 Your tree will become a spot for reflection.
 The time you spend tending and pruning your tree will ease your grief, and help fill that void of no longer caring for your companion.
+Write a letter to your pet.
+Get all of your feelings out on paper, express what it feels like to lose him and to live on without him.
+Don't hold back.
+Anger, guilt, denial, and depression are common signs of grief, and no one can read these confessions but you.

 Send a newspaper article or blog about your beloved.
 Share the memories with your loved ones and your support system.
 You may even find old pictures or stories long forgotten.

+Ask for space and time to heal.
 Those who are not directly related may not feel the loss as you, many deal with loss differently.
 You will have loved ones urging you to move on or forward.
 Take your time.

 Pay it forward.
 You may be left with a basket of toys or products.
 Donate them to a local shelter or rescue, and aid another needy pup.